Imagine what life would be if we all possessed a second brain!

 Now that’s definitely something you want for your organisation!

 BHyve to the rescue!

-Since remote working has become an integral part of how organizations function, it is essential that we make employees feel empowered as though they were in a physical office setup.
+Since remote working has become an integral part of how organisations function, it is essential that we make employees feel empowered as though they were in a physical office setup.
 Being able to ask for help or understand a specific task from a colleague sitting nearby is now a big challenge.
 To avoid these roadblocks and significantly enhance employee productivity, BHyve’s enhanced Publishing capabilities have introduced a process called ‘Knowledge Publishing’.
 The Knowledge Publishing process sources and documents employee tacit knowledge through friendly conversations into an Employee Wisdom Wikipedia.
 It then further diffuses them as structured content for easy sharing and consumption.